 ●Should be checked before your baby leaves the hospital.
 If your baby goes home sooner than 72 hours after birth, you will need to monitor the baby's skin color at home every day.
 In addition, your infant should see a doctor or nurse within one to three days after going home.

-Signs of worsening jaundice — Call your child's healthcare provider if you notice any of the following:
+Signs of worsening jaundice — Call your infant's healthcare provider if you notice any of the following:

 ●If the yellow coloring is at the knee or lower, if the yellow color is more intense (lemon yellow to orange yellow), or if the "whites" of the eyes appear yellow

 ●If the baby has any difficulty in feeding